collaborativebioinformatics/SVHack_metagenomics/README.md

 |Task B4 |Calculate statistics from alignments (time/#aligned reads/quality distribution). |  ||

 ### Read Mapping to Single Reference

-60 Illumina sequencing datasets including *P. aeruginosa* (NCBI Taxonomy ID 287) reads were downloaded from the Sequence Read Archive (metadata for these samples is included in the linked GitHub repository - https://github.com/collaborativebioinformatics/SVHack_metagenomics/tree/2797b9eec54665258a67ef0277fbd4d06d4e26c7/reads_info).
-The reference sequence [NC_002516.2](https://www.ncbi.nlm.nih.gov/nuccore/NC_002516.2/) (Genome assembly ASM676v1) derived from the PA01 strain was also downloaded.
-BWA-MEM (ver.
-BWA-0.7.17 (r1188)) was used for short-read alignment to the reference genome for all 60 datasets.
-Quality control statistics were obtained from output files using samtools (ver. ).
+59 Illumina sequencing datasets including *P. aeruginosa* (NCBI Taxonomy ID 287) reads were downloaded from the Sequence Read Archive (metadata for these samples is included in the linked GitHub repository - https://github.com/collaborativebioinformatics/SVHack_metagenomics/tree/2797b9eec54665258a67ef0277fbd4d06d4e26c7/reads_info).
+The reference sequence [NC_002516.2](https://www.ncbi.nlm.nih.gov/nuccore/NC_002516.2/) (Genome assembly ASM676v1) derived from the PA01 strain was also downloaded and indexed using *>bwa index ref.fa.* BWA-MEM (ver.
+BWA-0.7.17 [r1188]) was used for short-read alignment to the reference genome for all 59 datasets (*>bwa mem ref.fa read1.fq read2.fq > aln-pe.sam)*.
+Quality control statistics were obtained from output files using Picard (ver.
+2.26.11).

 ### Construction of Pangenome Graphs